kvgc153/ISMgas/ISMgas/kcwi/README.md

 - Finds offset shifts from the DECaLS image to the datacubes using autocorrelation

 **Step 2**
-- Reprojects all the datacubes using the `reproject` package.
+- Reprojects all the datacubes using the `reproject` package to the chosen pixelsize.
-- The final datacubes are aligned to the DECaLS image and.
+- The final datacubes are aligned to the DECaLS image and combined using a mean.
+The final datacube has the filename - `{objid}_{slicer}_combined.fits`